jackli100/extract_and_put_cq/README.md

 `task_report.py` compares tasks listed in `ZS-沪乍杭-线路任务单一览表-补定测.xlsx` with those already returned in `对应表格.xlsx`.
+The ZS workbook contains many worksheets named with the two-digit task order.
+The script scans all sheets whose names begin with digits and extracts codes like "03-01" from the first columns.
-It prints the identifiers of tasks that still need to be returned.
-Both spreadsheets are read without headers.
-Place these two spreadsheets in the repository root before running the script.
+It then compares them against the returned codes in `对应表格.xlsx` and prints the identifiers of tasks that still need to be returned.
+Place both spreadsheets in the repository root before running the script.

 Run it after installing the requirements.
 You can override the filenames with `--zs` and `--returned`: